rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/infrastructure-private-registry.md

 Rancher supports air gap installs using a private registry on your bastion server.
 You must have your own private registry or other means of distributing container images to your machines.

-If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/)
+// If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/)

+// Need to update link

 </TabItem>
 </Tabs>